 In 1993, I wrote my first novel.
 I put many of those creative writing short stories together into a novel.
 It took me a year to write it out freehand and another six months to re-write it in word.
 Today, it is still collecting dust in the basement.

 My day job was as a Sales Manager at a Saturn dealership.
 I read many motivational and success books to keep me motivated in sales.
-In 2001, I decided to write my first novel, Fuel The Furnace from my experience of living and working in England for a year.
+In 2001, I decided to write my second novel, Fuel The Furnace from my experience of living and working in England for a year.
 I took the places I visited and morphed them into a success and motivation book of my own.
 I also developed an exercise workbook to go along with it titled, Fuel The Furnace Workbook

 When my children were old enough my wife and I read stores to them.
 I remembered many of the books I enjoyed as a child and it sparked something inside me again.
 I knew I wanted to write a children’s book.
 In 2004, the idea for writing a YA novel about the adventures of Merlin’s grandson through space and time popped into my head.
-Over the last eight years it has developed into an eight book series called, The Artifacts of Merlin Saga.
+For eight years it developed into an eight book series called, The Artifacts of Merlin Saga.
 Book one is titled, Zebulon Quest: The Sword of Fire.

 In 2009, things changed abruptly when the economy tanked.
 The government took over GM and closed down Saturn.
 After working there eleven years, my job was no more.
 I had to take a lesser paying position.
 I like many other people, during this past recession, had experienced job and financial strain.